trailmusic/Field/README.md

 ---

-## Ducking (Wet-Only, Look-Ahead RMS)
+## Global Reverb & Ducking (Click-free, Wet-Only, Look-Ahead RMS)

-FIELD includes a musical, production-grade ducker that creates space for the dry signal by attenuating the Space return (wet bus).
+FIELD’s reverb is a 1‑knob, production‑ready Room/Plate/Hall system driven by depth, with per‑sample smoothing and equal‑power mixing to avoid clicks.
+Wet is rendered 100% and summed once; a musical ducker preserves intelligibility by attenuating the Reverb return (wet bus).
 The dry bus acts as the sidechain; look‑ahead delays the wet path slightly to catch transients smoothly.

 - **Routing:** WetOnly by default.
-Space is rendered 100% wet, then ducked against the post‑tone/imaging dry bus, and finally summed back.
+Reverb is rendered 100% wet (no internal dry), then ducked against the post‑tone/imaging dry bus, and finally summed back with an equal‑power law (no double‑mix).
 Optional Global mode is present for experimentation.
+- **Crackle safety:** No allocations in process (preallocated buses), denormals disabled, per‑sample smoothing for wet mix and macro parameters (Size/Damp/Width), and high‑order interpolation hooks where modulation applies.
 - **Sidechain:** Internal Dry (after Pre‑EQ, pan/width, rotation/asymmetry; before saturation on the wet path).
 - **Detector:** RMS with configurable window `duck_rms_ms`.
 - **Transfer curve:** Soft‑knee `duck_knee_db`, ratio `duck_ratio`.
 Ratio is snapped to musical values in the UI (2:1, 4:1, 8:1, 12:1, 20:1).